Islandora-Labs/claw_porcus/README.md

     * RDF mapping
     * Entity form display
     * Entity view display
-* Create an `config/install` folder and copy the above configurations into that folder
+* Create a `config/install` folder and copy the above configurations into that folder